Valian/image-recognition/README.md

 # image-recognition
-OpenCV application written in Python for recognizing images
+OpenCV application written in C++ for recognizing images